irrdnet/irrd/docs/admins/object-validation.rst

 ways, meaning some flexibility is needed.

-In addition to the validations as described below, IRRd supports an :doc:`RPKI-aware mode </admins/rpki>` where objects are also validated against ROAs.
+In addition to the validations as described below, IRRd supports :doc:`object suppression </admins/object-suppression>` where objects are also filtered or validated against ROAs, a scope filter, or other route objects.

 General requirements